Download

 Andrei Chulovsky was born in Omsk, where he attended music school (class of O. Semyonova - pupil of the famous Esipova).
 Upon finishing the music school and college he entered the Leningrad Conservatory (piano class of Professor N. Perelman).
 After graduation from the Conservatory in 1978, he started working as a soloist at the philharmonic society of Omsk and also as a teacher at the college.

-When in 1983 they mounted the first organ in Omsk, A. Chulovsky again entered the conservatory - this time in Riga.
-Since 1987, he perfects his skill at the Moscow Conservatory, combining lessons with successful concert activities.
+When in 1983 the first organ in Omsk was built, Chulovsky again entered a conservatory - this time in Riga.
+Since 1987, Chulovsky polishes his skills at the Moscow Conservatory combining lessons with successful concert activities.

 This cd features the cycle arranged for organ by A. Chulovsky.